Feb 18, 2017

 The best way to tune your ukulele is with a digital tuner.
 It will tell you which note you are closest to and how close you are to it.
 There's a meter on it that will tell you when you're in tune.

-The tuner pictured above is one of my favorites because it clips right on to the ukulele and can be used with some background nose.
+The tuner below is one of my favorites (good brand and reliable too) because it clips right on to the ukulele and can be used with some background nose.

 Relative tuning